M5 and M55 buses: M55

-During the daytime, all M5 buses make limited stops between 135th and 157th Streets, as well as between 72nd and 42nd Streets.
-M5 Limited buses serve all local stops south of 42nd Street, between 72nd and 135th Streets and north of 157th Street.
+The M5 is based out of Manhattanville Depot, while the M55 is based out of Michael J. Quill Depot.
+During the daytime on weekdays, all M5 buses make limited stops between 135th and 157th Streets, as well as below 72nd Street.
+The M5 Limited serves all local stops between 72nd and 135th Streets and north of 157th Street.
 When the M5 Limited is running, there is no M5 local service.
 The M55 runs local at all times.

-The M2, M3, M4, M5 and M104 are based out of Manhattanville Depot, while the M1 and M7 are based out of Mother Clara Hale Depot and the M55 out of Michael J Quill Depot.

 History

 Streetcar service

 The Broadway and Seventh Avenue Railroad opened a line from Lower Manhattan to Central Park in 1864.
 However, south of Union Square, tracks were not allowed in Broadway due to local opposition.
 Thus the route began in the trackage west of City Hall, jointly owned by the Sixth Avenue Railroad and Eighth Avenue Railroad, and used the one-way pair of Church Street and West Broadway to Canal Street and Greene Street and Wooster Street to 8th Street, north of which both directions used University Place to Union Square.
 North of Union Square, tracks were built in Broadway to north of Times Square, where it merged with the Broadway and Seventh Avenue Railroad's other line, along Seventh Avenue, to end at Seventh Avenue and 59th Street.

 On May 8, 1884, Jacob Sharp, the owner of the Broadway and Seventh Avenue Railroad, incorporated the Broadway Surface Railroad to run along Broadway from Union Square south to the Bowling Green.
 It opened in 1885, and was leased to the Broadway and Seventh Avenue Railroad.
 A cable was installed on May 1, 1893, and the Lexington Avenue Line and Broadway and Columbus Avenue Line were also operated by cable as branches.
 The Broadway Line was electrified with conduit in May 1901.

 The Broadway and Seventh Avenue Railroad was leased by the Houston, West Street and Pavonia Ferry Railroad on June 30, 1893, and the lessee merged with the Broadway Surface Railroad and South Ferry Railroad on November 29, 1893 to form the Metropolitan Street Railway.
 Buses were substituted for streetcars by the New York City Omnibus Corporation on March 6, 1936, as route number 6.
 That company changed its name to Fifth Avenue Coach Lines in 1956; the Manhattan and Bronx Surface Transit Operating Authority took over operations in 1962.